 Het enige verschil tussen de tekst zelf van de constitutie en de ,,verklarende nota” ligt hierin, dat de onbeslistheid van de conciliaire tekst veeleer in de richting van een reëel onderscheid tussen deze twee titels wordt verbogen…De constitutie op zich laat de openheid, om deze laatste visie een kans te geven.
 Door de ,,verklarende nota” wordt elke gedachte aan de bevordering van deze kans weggenomen, hoewel ondanks alles niet positief uitgesloten, want men zegt niet, hoe men dit ,,afzonderlijk” optreden van de Paus moet begrijpen.

 The only difference between the text itself of the Constitution and the “Explanatory Note” lies in the fact that the indecision of the Conciliar text is rather bent towards a real distinction between these two titles…The constitution itself leaves the openness to give this last vision a chance.
 The “explanatory note” removes any thought of promoting this opportunity, although not positively excluded despite everything, because it is not said how to understand this “separate” action of the Pope.
+(Google Translate)

 The “two titles” are “the Pope as Chief Pastor of the whole Church” and “the Pope as Head of the College.”
 The former was the “maximalist” title; the latter was the “minimalist” title.